moh2169407/assembler/README.md

 **Date:** Dec 19, 2025

+## Description:
-## Description: This project is an academic school project to teach us about different programming paradigms.
+This project is an academic school project to teach us about different programming paradigms.
+The project is not done and currently has TODO.
+Changes I have made seen presenting was bug fixes and a more easy presentable display of the project.
+With more time, I would've like to full fledged assembler with more robust features but this is what I got to, I instead learned about the process.

 ---